 Do I Have to Take a Language Placement Test When I Come to UNCG?

 It is very strongly recommended that you take the language placement test for the language you studied in high school if at all possible and even if you don’t believe you will test well.
 It only takes a little time and helps provide information about the options you will have for completing the language requirement.
 Taking a language placement test does not mean that you must continue study in that language.

 Does the Honors College give out any scholarships?

 The Honors College awards several exclusive scholarships, working closely with Financial Aid and the Office of Undergraduate Admissions to make our selections.
 Scholarships are available to incoming freshmen as well as current students in both International and Disciplinary Honors.
 Some examples of the scholarships available to students are:

-Which program is better for me: International Honors or Disciplinary Honors?
+Which program is better for me: Global Honors or Disciplinary Honors?

-International Honors is ideally suited for first-year students that have yet to fulfill General Education requirements.
+Global Honors is ideally suited for first-year students who are interested in fulfilling Minerva’s Academic Curriculum requirements in small, discussion-based courses, and who are interested in maximizing their time at UNCG by exploring all of the high-impact opportunities we offer on campus, including study abroad.
 Disciplinary Honors is for current UNCG students who have earned at least 40 college credits and a 3.3 GPA.
 Disciplinary Honors is designed as an academic enhancement in your major, so once you begin registering for classes in your major, please set up an appointment to speak with an Honors Academic Advisor.

 Is there an Honors residence hall?